balajisomasale/Jenkins_Overview_Notes/README.md

 2 ways to Login into Jenkins - 1.
 Local Machine 2.
 AWS Cloud
 - Go to jenkins.war folder location and run "java -jar jenkins.war" and go to the URL -> http://localhost:8080/
 - Go to location of AWS pem instance key pair - `ssh -i Jenkins-key-Ohio.pem ubuntu@3.22.187.170` and to install anything, become root user by `sudo -i`
+  Note 1: While using AWS, the login page is : public_ipv4_address:8080 -> ex: http://18.188.10.19:8080/
+  Note 2: Dont worry about old projects, just login with new ipv4 address for same Ec2 instance, it will automatically reflect in the new one!

 If it shows Unsupported Java version, Install it to Java 11 jdk version -> https://www.oracle.com/in/java/technologies/javase-jdk11-downloads.html
 Note: Java 17 is not supported